National Highways

-National Highways, formerly the Highways Agency and later Highways England, is a government-owned company charged with operating, maintaining and improving motorways and major A roads in England.
-It also sets highways standards used by all four UK administrations, through the Design Manual for Roads and Bridges.
+National Highways (NH), formerly Highways England and before that the Highways Agency, is a government-owned company charged with operating, maintaining and improving motorways and major A roads in England.

+It sets highways standards used by all four UK administrations, through the Design Manual for Roads and Bridges.
 Within England, it operates information services through the provision of on-road signage and its Traffic England website, provides traffic officers to deal with incidents on its network, and manages the delivery of improvement schemes to the network.

-Founded as an executive agency, it was converted into a government-owned company, Highways England, on 1 April 2015.
+Founded as an executive agency, it was converted into a government-owned company, Highways England, in April 2015.
 As part of this transition, the UK government set out its vision for the future of the English strategic road network in its Road Investment Strategy.
 A second Road Investment Strategy was published in March 2020, with the company set to invest £27 billion between 2020 and 2025 to improve the network as described in the strategy.
-The current name was adopted on 19 August 2021.
+The current name was adopted in August 2021.

 History

-The Highways Agency was created as an executive agency of the Department for Transport on 30 March 1994.
+In March 1994, the Highways Agency was created as an executive agency of the Department for Transport.

 As part of the Department for Transport's 2010 Spending Review settlement, Alan Cook was appointed to lead an independent review of the government's approach to the strategic road network.
 It recognised that the Highways Agency was closer to central government than other infrastructure operators, resulting in a lack of a strategic vision and certainty of funding due to the wider policy environment in which it operated, as well as the limited pressure to drive efficiencies compared to that faced by regulated sectors.
-After an announcement on 27 June 2013 by Danny Alexander, Chief Secretary to the Treasury, it became a government-owned company with the name Highways England on 1 April 2015.
+In April 2015, it became a government-owned company with the name Highways England.
 In July 2015, Jim O'Sullivan became chief executive, replacing Graham Dalton.

 In 2020, the agency launched an advertising campaign using the song "Go West" by Village People and covered by Pet Shop Boys.
 The lyrics changed to "Go Left", encouraging people to stop on the left hand side of the motorway in case of breakdown.